 Lasers are generally the best treatments for rosacea.
 There are a variety of laser treatments available that may help to reduce redness of your rosacea.
-Ask Dr. Melda Isaac in Washington, DC what the best laser treatment is for your particular condition.
+Ask Dr. Melda Isaac or Dr. Daniel Yanes in Washington, DC what the best laser treatment is for your particular condition.

 BBL, Excel V, DermaV, and V-Beam Pulsed Dye Lasers